pushqrdx/vscode-inline-html/README.md

 ## License

-This software is released under the terms of the MIT license.
+This software is released under the terms of the GPL-3.0 license.